MarcCollado/enron/README.md

 The main goal of this project is to use both financial and email data from Enron to build a predictive model that could potentially identify a "person of interest" (POI), i.e. Enron employees who may have committed fraud, based on the aforementioned public data.

 ### Data Structure
-Here's how this data looks like: as part of the preprocessing for this project, the email and financial data from Enron has been combined into a dictionary, where each key-value pair corresponds to one person.
+As part of the preprocessing for this project, the email and financial data from Enron has been combined into a dictionary, where each key-value pair corresponds to one person.

-Therefore, the dictionary key is the person's name, and the value is another dictionary, which contains the names of all the features and their values for that person.
+The dictionary key is the person's name, and the value is another dictionary, which contains the names of all the features and their values for that person.

-Additionally, the features in the data fall into three major types:
+Additionally, the features always fall into three major types:

 * Financial features (all units in US dollars):
   * `salary`